dfirlady/dfirlady/README.md

 - 👋 Hi, I’m @dfirlady
+- 👀 I have 6+ years of cybersecurity consulting experience
-- 👀 I’m interested in DFIR, Threat hunting, Malware analysis and all things cyber
+- 🌱 I’m passionate about DFIR, Threat hunting, Malware analysis and all things cyber
 - 📫 reach me @dfirlady@gmail.com
 - ⚡ Fun fact: I love dancing, a great matcha and a good nap

 <!---